Echohuiyin/autoreport/README.md

 ### 3. Prepare Your Excel File

-Ensure your Excel file is named `weekyly report.xlsx` and placed in the same directory as the script.
+Ensure your Excel file is named `weekly_report.xlsx` and placed in the same directory as the script.

+The system will automatically detect and preserve the following formatting from your Excel file:
+- Background fill colors
+- Font colors
+- Font sizes
+- Merged cells
+- Text alignment

 ## Usage